jourdanrodrigues/django-rest-in-style/README.md

 - `core`: Should contain:
   - Settings
-  - Locales (translations)
-  - Source of URLs in settings
   - Overrides of built-in management commands
   - Infrastructure tests (for single server instance)
-  - Helpers and utilities for infrastructure (functions/classes)
+  - Helpers, utilities and global overrides for infrastructure (functions/classes)

 - `app`: Should contain:
   - Views
   - Models
   - Serializers
+  - Locales (translations)
   - Routers definitions
+  - Source of URLs in settings
   - Custom management commands
   - Helpers and utilities for application (functions/classes)